solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 As part of the migration, the on-premises [server parameters][18] were likely modified to support a fast egress.
-Also, modifications were made to the Azure Database for PostgreSQL Flexible Server Flexible Server parameters to support a fast ingress.
+Also, modifications were made to the Azure Database for PostgreSQL Flexible Server parameters to support a fast ingress.
 The Azure server parameters should be set back to their original on-premises workload-optimized values after the migration.